giuper/talks/Technical/README.md

         presented at the NYU reading group
         August 30, 2023

+    * croatia.pdf
+        presented at the Summer School on real-world crypto and privacy 2024, June 2024, Vodice, Croatia

 * icerm.pdf
     * lower bound on encrypted multi-maps presented at  ICERM workshop on Encrypted Search, Jun 10 - 14, 2019